Perfect Is the Enemy of Good

 With you

-She appears to be lamenting the fact that the man she’s chosen doesn’t equally reciprocate her affection, or something to that effect.
-My suggestion to her is to move on to the next one.
+She appears to be lamenting that her chosen partner doesn’t equally reciprocate her affection.
+My suggestion would simply be to move on to the next one.